1996 Summer Olympics opening ceremony: The National Anthem

 Following the Call to the Nations, the first official protocol of the ceremony took place.
 This called for the head of state to make his or her entrance.
 In this case the head of state was Bill Clinton, the 42nd President of the United States.
 He was joined by Atlanta Committee for the Olympic Games President Billy Payne and IOC President Juan Antonio Samaranch.
-After the presentation of colors, the American flag was raised while the Centennial Olympic choir sung the national anthem, The Star-Spangled Banner.
+After the presentation of colors, the American flag was raised while the Atlanta Symphony Orchestra (now conducted by Robert Shaw) and the Centennial Olympic Choir performed the U.S. national anthem, The Star-Spangled Banner.
 A fly-by from the USAF Thunderbirds concluded the segment.

 Welcome to the World

-The Artistic portion of the ceremony began and first up was a rousing number called "Welcome to the World."
+The Artistic portion of the ceremony began and first up was a rousing number called "Welcome to the World," composed by songwriting team Jimmy Jam and Terry Lewis.
 This was an over the top number featuring cheerleaders, marching bands, and steppers, as all activities originated in the United States.
 They performed a montage of southern culture in the deep south including the college sporting culture as well as performing an all-American party.
 The audience also participated as they performed the wave.
 Assisting the cast were chromed Chevrolet pick-up trucks a nod the U.S. auto industry with spotlights in the beds.
-The segment ends with a fireworks display.
+The segment ended with a fireworks display.